Dialogue for Growth Programme

 Format

-• Attending four live virtual sessions led by an Impact facilitator
+• Attend four live virtual sessions led by an Impact facilitator.

 Specific dates and times of live sessions: